xf3227/peds2019/README.md

 >> Indicate whether the input sequences contains gaps.
 A gap is always signified by `"-"`.

 5. `fixed_len`: *bool, optional, default is True*
 >> Indicate whether the input sequences share equal length.
-It can be set `False` without any issue in all circumstances, but when the sequence lengths are assured to be the same, setting it `True` will help speed up the computation as well.
+It can be set `False` without any issue in all circumstances, but when the sequence lengths are assured to be the same, setting it `True` will help speed up the computation significantly.

 ## Contributing